-The tracking module allows you to transfer data for behavior analysis to Google Analytics, the tag manager or Facebook.
-This allows you to track exactly which question your users are getting off and which questions you need to optimize.
+The tracking module allows you to transfer data to Google Analytics, the tag manager or Facebook for behavioral analysis.
+So you can see exactly at which question your users drop out and which questions you have to optimize.

-Note: we don’t include tracking codes, you have to include them in the page where the slider appears.
-You just have to make sure that you activate the corresponding service here.
+Note: we do not include tracking codes, they must be included by you in the page where the slider appears.
+You just have to make sure that you activate the appropriate service here.
 If the service is not available, everything will still work as expected, but you will not receive any event data.

-As a special feature for Facebook we have implemented the possibility to transfer a lead value, which the Facebook KI can use to optimize the audience for your campaign.
+As a special feature for Facebook, we have implemented the possibility to transfer a lead value to the Facebook AI to optimize the audience for your campaign.

-So you can give more weight to answers that generate a higher lead price.
-For example, if you install solar panels, a lead where the roof is shaded is potentially worth less than a customer where the roof is facing south.
+This allows you to give more weight to answers that generate a higher lead price for you.
+For example, if you install solar panels, a lead with a shaded roof is potentially worth less than a customer with a free south-facing roof.

-The multiplied total value of the answers is multiplied by this value before the transfer.
+The multiplied total value of the answers is multiplied by this value before transmission.
 This can be useful to move from a generic weighting to an actual lead price.

 This is the field name with which the lead value is transferred to your lead service.

-In cookies we store for 30 days certain parameters which we transmit with your lead.
+In cookies we store certain parameters for 30 days which we transfer with your lead.
 The following settings are saved:

 - [Cookie-Prefix]-entrance-url: saves the page of the first contact

-- [Cookie-Prefix]-entrance-refferer: saves the referring page during the first contact (e.g. Google search)
+- [Cookie-Prefix]-entrance-refferer: saves the referring page on first contact (e.g. Google search)

-- [Cookie-Prefix]-uuid: generates a unique ID during the first contact which helps you later to assign the lead to the user.
+- [Cookie-Prefix]-uuid: generates a unique ID at first contact which helps you to assign the lead to the user later.

 4. Tab - Google

 In the tab “Google” you activate the desired Google services.
-You have to integrate them into the page where the slider appears.
+You have to embed them into the page in which the slider appears.

-Optionally you can track the Google Client ID as an event and also transfer it with the lead.
-This way you will be able to better understand the journey of your users later, for example if there was contact via several media.
-You can find out more here.
+Optionally you can track the Google Client-Id as an event and also transfer it with the lead.
+This way you will have the possibility to track the journey of your users better later on, e.g. if there was contact over several media.
+You can find more about this here.

 5. Tab - Facebook

-In the tab “Facebook” you activate the tracking via the Facebook pixel.
-You must integrate this pixel into the page in which the slider appears.
+In the tab “Facebook” you activate tracking via the Facebook pixel.
+You have to embed this pixel into the page where the slider appears.

-You can also activate the transfer of the Lead-Events here.
-In some setups, this is triggered by a “confirmation page”, but if you want to use the Lead-Value function of our sliders to optimize your Facebook ads, you need to enable this switch.
-Find out more here.
+You can also activate the transmission of the Lead-Event here.
+In some setups, this is triggered by a “confirmation” page, but if you want to use the Lead Value feature of our sliders to optimize your Facebook ads, you need to enable this checkbox.
+You can find more about this here.